Model Characterization and Dark Matter in the Secluded $U(1)^\prime$ Model: Conclusion

-Similarly, the lightest chargino can be also realized as light as about 100 GeV (the chargino solutions lighter than about 100 GeV are excluded by the LEP2 bounds), while its mass lies rather in a wide range up to about 1.5 TeV.
-The light chargino solutions arise in the spectrum because the secluded $U(1)^{\prime}$ model induce the $\mu-$term mostly in the sub-TeV scale.
-In this context, the light chargino mass states are mostly formed by the Higgsinos, while the Wino-like chargino can be involved for relatively heavier chargino solutions.
-In addition, the typical SUSY spectra realized in the secluded $U(1)^{\prime}$ model involve two light CP-odd Higgs bosons whose masses are lighter than about 200 GeV and 600 GeV, respectively.
+{We realized that the $U(1)^{\prime}$ extension, which extends the MSSM with MSSM singlet particles considerably alter the DM phenomenology for the LSP neutralino masses from about 100 GeV to 1 TeV.
+This mass scales can be divided into three scenarios, which follow different manifestations in the results of the relic abundance of LSP neutralino and its scattering with nuclei.
+The typical mass spectrum in all scenarios involves two light CP-odd Higgs bosons whose masses are lighter than about 200 GeV and 600 GeV, respectively.
 Due to the strong impact from rare $B-$meson decays employed in our analyses, the MSSM Higgs bosons cannot be lighter than about 500 GeV, and such light Higgs boson solutions can be consistent with the constraints from rare $B-$meson decays only when they are formed mostly by the MSSM singlet fields.
+These CP-odd Higgs bosons play important roles to reduce the relic abundance of LSP neutralino compatible with the current Planck bounds.}